ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 This will add a new **Insert image** dropdown {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} in the toolbar.

-## Inserting images via pasting URL into editor
+## Inserting images via pasting a URL into the editor

 ### Demo